AkshayAgarwal007/Moodly/README.md

 1. Download the [.7z file] (https://www.dropbox.com/s/iv082uae4e4zr41/Moodly-1.0-Alpha-Linux.tar.gz?dl=0) and extract it.
    You need to have [7-Zip] (http://www.7-zip.org/download.html) installed to be able to extract it.

-2. Copy Moodly.exe(which you'll get after extracting) to your preferable location.
+2. Copy the extracted Moodly.exe to your preferable location.
 And that's it.

 **To launch the application on startup**